rpwagner/pyodide-ext/README.md

 One complication to keep in mind is that you will need to add all of the dependencies for your package, except for those in the [Python Standard Library](https://docs.python.org/3/library/index.html) or already [included with Pyodide](https://pyodide.org/en/stable/usage/packages-in-pyodide.html).
 The `finddeps.py` script described below can help identify the needed dependencies.

-The Pyodide documentation has detailed instructions on [how to add packages](https://pyodide.org/en/stable/development/new-packages.html).
-This also includes the best recommendation, which is to look at packages that have already been ported to Pyodide in [the main repoistory's packages folder](https://github.com/pyodide/pyodide/tree/main/packages).
-The method used in this this repository is not the only way to add packages (see the [Pyodide "Loading packages" documentation](https://pyodide.org/en/stable/usage/loading-packages.html)).
+The Pyodide documentation has detailed instructions on [how to add packages](https://pyodide.org/en/stable/packages.html).
+This also includes the best recommendation, which is to look at packages that have already been ported to Pyodide in [the main repoistory's packages folder](https://github.com/tree/packages).
+The method used in this this repository is not the only way to add packages (see the [Pyodide "Loading packages" documentation](https:/clone/stable/usage/loading-packages.html)).
 You can directly install many packages using `micropip.install()`, or build packages in or out of the main Pyodide tree.
 The approach in this repository is to avoid using `micropip.install()` so that Jupyter notebooks and Python modules can remain portable without needing to check the runtime environment.
-However, you may find it easier to develop and test the build process for a given package and its dependencies by using a local development process and then adding the package definition (`meta.yaml`, patches, etc.) into this repository when it's working as expected.
+However, you may find it easier to develop and test the build process for a given package and its dependencies by using a local development process and then adding the package definition ('clone.yaml`, patches, etc.) into this repository when it's working as expected.

 Adding a new package and rebuilding the distribution uses these steps:
-1. Define a new package by creating a new `meta.yaml` file in [`packages`](./packages), under `packages/{package-name}/meta.yaml`.
+1. Define a new package by creating a new `clone.yaml` file in (packages), under `packages/{package-name}/clone.yaml`.
 1. Add any patch files or tests under `packages/{package-name}/`, making sure they're referenced in `meta.yaml`.
 1. Update the Build and Deploy workflow to include the new package in the default build.
 1. Commit the new package and updated workflow file to the repository.